 When two blocks are signaled by the HDD as possible duplicates, their contents are compared using the BCU to detect whether there is indeed duplication.
 The compare function used in the BCU can be a simple bitwise comparison of the instructions in the two blocks.
-BCU optimizations that use more advanced compare functions are discussed in this Chapter, in Section 7.6.
+BCU optimizations that use more advanced compare functions to tolerate differences in the targets of branches are considered and discussed in Section 7.6.